Coskon/coskmusicbot/README.md

 - [ ] Interactive buttons to play, resume, etc.
 - [ ] Certain things to be server-independant (reference messages, search limits for choosing a song, use buttons/reactions, etc).
 - [ ] Audio volume normalizer between all tracks (so that they all play at the same perceived volume) and volume normalization for individual tracks (to remove excessive dynamic range).
-- [X] ~~Modify parameters through commands.~~ Might change something in the future to avoid people abusing this.
-For now, remove the command from the code if needed.

 ### Low priority
 Features that can wait.